You are currently viewing Hiring a Paralegal vs. Hiring an Attorney

 Regarding the legal expertise of paralegals and attorneys, there are several factors to consider, such as (i) the complexity of the legal issues, (ii) the legal research and analysis required, (iii) the drafting of legal documents, (iv) negotiation and advocacy, and (v) ethical considerations.

-Complexity of the legal issues: If a case involves complex legal issues that are beyond the scope of knowledge of a paralegal, it is likely best to hire an attorney who has the education and training to navigate those complexities.
+Complexity of the legal issues: If a case involves complex legal issues beyond the scope of knowledge of a paralegal, it is likely best the education and training to navigate those complexities.
 Attorneys generally have a comprehensive understanding of the law and can provide legal advice and strategy to clients.
-However, it is important to note that experienced paralegals, such as those found at Altiorem, can navigate the complexities of legal issues as effectively as—or, depending on the experience level, perhaps even better than—some attorneys, especially attorneys who are just starting out.
+However, it is important to note that experienced paralegals, such as those found at Altiorem, can navigate the complexities of legal issues as effectively as—or, depending on the experience level, perhaps even better than—some attorneys, especially those just starting out.
 However, even if a paralegal knows the answers to legal questions and has a firm grasp on the legal issues of a case, they may—depending on the case—not be able to help because doing so could constitute the giving of legal advice, which paralegals cannot do.

-Negotiation and advocacy: While either a paralegal or an attorney can generally help prepare a negotiation, if a case requires advocacy, an attorney would be the most appropriate individual to request advocacy services from, as paralegals cannot actively advocate for clients with respect to their legal issues.
-An attorney, unlike a paralegal, can represent a client in negotiations and advocate on the client’s behalf in court.
+Negotiation and advocacy: While either a paralegal or an attorney can generally help prepare a negotiation if a case requires advocacy, an attorney would be the most appropriate individual to request advocacy services from, as paralegals cannot actively advocate for clients concerning their legal issues.
+Unlike a paralegal, an attorney can represent a client in negotiations and advocate on the client’s behalf in court.

 Ultimately, the level of legal expertise required for a case—whether this expertise comes from a paralegal or an attorney—will depend on the case’s complexity and the potential consequences.